Ihtheram/CS_Study_Docs/DevOps/DevOps Interview Questions.md

 ### What is version control?

-Version control is a system that allows you to track and manage changes to your code or project over time.
-It helps you keep a history of all modifications, collaborate with others, and easily revert back to previous versions if needed.
+Version control is a system that allows us to track and manage changes to our code or project over time.
+It helps us keep a history of all modifications, collaborate with others, and easily revert to previous versions if needed.

 ### List the git commands you know and what they do